-Fig.~\ref{fig:FS_bestfit} and Fig.~\ref{fig:SF_bestfit} illustrate that \textit{Full-Modelling} and \textit{Shapefit} with \textsc{PyBird} can return unbiased constraints.
-Fig.~\ref{fig:FS_vs_SF_bestfit} compares the constraints of cosmological parameters from \textit{ShapeFit} and \textit{Full-Modelling}.
+Fig.~\ref{fig:FS_bestfit} and Fig.~\ref{fig:SF_bestfit} illustrate that \textit{Full-Modelling} and \textit{ShapeFit} with \textsc{PyBird} can return unbiased constraints.
+Fig.~\ref{fig:FS_vs_SF_bestfit} and Table~\ref{tab:LCDM_shift} compare the constraints of cosmological parameters from \textit{ShapeFit} and \textit{Full-Modelling} in \(\Lambda\)CDM.
 The constraints of all cosmological parameters are within \(1\sigma\) of their respective truth values, albeit \(\Omega_{\mathrm{cdm}}h^2\) is slightly more biased than the others.
 Generally, they are in good agreement with each other.
-There is around \(0.3\sigma\) shift in \(\ln{(10^{10}A_s)}\), which leads to the small difference between \textit{Shapefit} and \textit{Full-Modelling} best-fit in Fig.~\ref{fig:bestfit}.
-However, the difference in best-fit in Fig.~\ref{fig:bestfit} is less than \(0.3\sigma\), this implies the difference in \(\ln{(10^{10}A_s)}\) could be absorbed by the nuisance parameters.
-Additionally, \textit{Shapefit} and \textit{Full-Modelling} may weigh the data in different ways, such as \textit{Shapefit} does not care about the BAO relative amplitude.
-This could also contribute to the difference in the \(\ln{(10^{10}A_s)}\) constraints.
-Furthermore, the degeneracies between the nuisance parameters and the cosmological/\textit{Shapefit} parameters are also different.
-This could also shift the constraints on the cosmological parameters.
-However, the shift here is small compared to the constraints of the cosmological parameters, so we expect it to have only a small impact on the constraints from DESI.
+There is around \(0.3\sigma\) shift between the best-fits \(\ln{(10^{10}A_s)}\) of \textit{ShapeFit} and \textit{Full-Modelling}, which leads to the small difference between \textit{ShapeFit} and \textit{Full-Modelling} best-fit in Fig.~\ref{fig:bestfit}.
+The difference in best-fit power spectra in Fig.~\ref{fig:bestfit} is less than \(0.3\sigma\), implying the difference in \(\ln{(10^{10}A_s)}\) is being absorbed by the nuisance parameters.
+Additionally, \textit{ShapeFit} and \textit{Full-Modelling} may `weigh' the data in different ways, for instance \textit{ShapeFit} does not care about the BAO relative amplitude, which will be varied during a \textit{Full-Modelling} fit.
+This difference could also contribute to the difference in the \(\ln{(10^{10}A_s)}\) constraints.
+Furthermore, the degeneracies between the nuisance and cosmological/\textit{ShapeFit} parameters are also different, which could also shift the constraints on the cosmological parameters.
+Nonetheless, because the shift here is small compared to the recovered precision on the cosmological parameters, we expect it to have only a small impact on the constraints from DESI.